humanloop/humanloop-python/README.md

 ### `humanloop.evaluations.update_status`<a id="humanloopevaluationsupdate_status"></a>

 Update the status of an evaluation run.
-Can only be used to update the status of an evaluation run that uses external evaluators.
-The evaluation must currently have status 'running'.
+Can only be used to update the status of an evaluation run that uses external or human evaluators.
+The evaluation must currently have status 'running' if swithcing to completed, or it must have status 'completed' if switching back to 'running'.

 #### 🛠️ Usage<a id="🛠️-usage"></a>